In the Midst of Grief – Posts, Books & More

 A Chronicle of Grief: Finding Life After Traumatic Loss

 "Eva not breathing.
 Pray."
-That text message was entrance into the harsh reality of losing his thirty-year-old daughter.
+For author Mel Lawrenz, that text message was the entrance into the harsh reality of losing his thirty-year-old daughter.
 Things would never be the same.
 How could he and his family cope with this devastating loss?
-In this narrative of grief, Pastor Mel Lawrenz chronicles how his family struggled to survive the sudden death of their chronically ill and beloved daughter.
+In this grief narrative, Mel chronicles how his family struggled to survive the sudden death of their chronically ill and beloved daughter.
 In raw, vivid episodes, he describes the immediacy of the pain and the uncertainty of what comes next.

 Every Moment Holy, Vol. 2: Death, Grief, and Hope